treykee/ansible-role-unifi-network/README.md

 unifi_controller_java_version: 1.8.0

 Set the version of Java required to support the version of the UniFi Controller specificed.
-This should only be changed when the default version of Java specified in the role defaults no longer meets the package requirements.
+**Note**: This should only be changed when the version of Java specified in the role defaults no longer meets the package requirements.

 Dependencies
 ------------